 This DNA study for skincare is based on more than 300 studies like those indicated:

-- Genetic polymorphisms and skin aging: the identification of population genotypic groups holds potential for personalized treatments
+- Genetic polymorphisms and skin ageing: the identification of population genotypic groups holds potential for personalized treatments

 - Glycated Reconstructed Human Skin as a Platform to Study the Pathogenesis of Skin Aging